 Friends of SFHC

-Dr. Rachel Bezner Kerr- SFHC Research Coordinator, Associate Professor at Cornell University
+Dr. Rachel Bezner Kerr- SFHC Collaborator, Professor at Cornell University

-Rachel is the SFHC Research Coordinator, and Project Director of the Malawi Farmer to Farmer Agroecology project.
-She is committed to the participatory, interdisciplinary and social justice focus of the SFHC project.
+As a collaborating researcher, Rachel is committed to the participatory, interdisciplinary and social justice focus of the SFHC project.
 Rachel helps to design, conduct and analyse SFHC research, and conducts her own related research on varied topics, from seed access, to AIDS-affected agriculture, to agricultural history.
 Now based in the Department of Development Sociology at Cornell University, Rachel has a PhD in Development Sociology, a MSc in soil science and international development and a BSc in International Development.
 Rachel is married to Wayne and they have three children, Carmen, Miriam and Isaiah.
 She loves reading, gardening, hiking and practicing her Tumbuka!

 Dr. Isaac Luginaah – SFHC Collaborator and boardmember of Friends of SFHC